 Running an online shop in self-hosted WordPress is pretty simple.
-Thankfully, there are so many plugins are available for turning your blog to a great online store like the Easy Digital Downloads, WooCommerce, etc. And in this post, we are going to show you an excellent addition to every WooCommerce store.
+Thankfully, there are so many plugins are available for turning your blog into a great online store like Easy Digital Downloads, WooCommerce, etc. And in this post, we are going to show you an excellent addition to every WooCommerce store.

 We have seen that most beginners are not using the Google Analytics service on their blog or shop.
-Google Analytics is a free service, some with so many unique and advanced features for the website owners.
+Google Analytics is a free service, some with so many unique and advanced features for website owners.
 While you run an online shop, you probably want to integrate it into your WooCommerce store.

 And in this post, we are going to show you how to add Google Analytics to WooCommerce and improve your overall tracking.